Olliang/All-About-Movie-Data/README.md

 ## Introduction

-Being a movie/tv show enthusiast, I was intriged to understand user viewing behavior using data and think about how to provide the right content to the right people from a user's stand point.
+Being a movie/tv show enthusiast, I was intrigued to understand user viewing behavior using data and think about how to provide the right content to the right people from a user's stand point.
 This repository is a play ground of my data analysis on movie related data.

 ## Data
 1. MovieLens 20M data (https://grouplens.org/datasets/movielens/20m/)